Bren2010/mls-protocol/draft-ietf-mls-protocol.md

 emerging as a common solution {{doubleratchet}} {{signal}}.
-Channels implementing the Double Ratchet enjoy fine-grained forward secrecy as well as post-compromise security, but are nonetheless efficient enough for heavy use over low-bandwidth networks.
+Channels implementing the Double Ratchet enjoy fine-grained forward secrecy as well as post-compromise security, but are nonetheless efficient enough for heavy use over low-bandwidth networs.

 For a group of size greater than two, a common strategy is to unilaterally broadcast symmetric "sender" keys over existing shared